juanmv94/TravellersTalesPSXCollisionViewer/README.md

 # Travellers Tales PSX Collision & GFX viewer

-Travellers Tales videogame company realeased 7 PSX videogames that uses the same 3D engine adding some engine changes/improvements until TS2:
+Travellers Tales videogame company realeased 7 PSX videogames that uses the same 3D engine designed by Dave Dootson adding some engine changes/improvements until TS2:

 - **Rascal**: This is the first PSX title developed by Travellers Tales.
 It is said to be the worst PSX game ever made.
 This was due to the use of rotational control, and TT team beeing focused on the development of Sonic R.
 - **Bugs Life**: Videogame based on the same title Pixar movie.
 It (finally) uses directional controls.